Variants of SARS-CoV-2: 2025

+2026

+In late April, the ECDC again listed no VOCs, BA.2.86 as a VOI, and NB.1.8.1 and XFG as VUMs; and added BA.3.2, which had first been detected in South Africa in November 2024, as another VUM.
+In late August, the ECDC classification was unchanged from April, with no VOCs, BA.2.86 as a VOI, and NB.1.8.1, XFG, and BA.3.2 as VUMs.
+XFG was the dominant variant in the European area in both April and August.

 Omicron variants under monitoring (WHO, 2022/2023)

 On 25 May 2022, the World Health Organization introduced a new category for potentially concerning sublineages of widespread variants of concern, initially called VOC lineages under monitoring (VOC-LUMs).
 This decision was made to reflect that in February 2022, over 98% of all GISAID sequenced samples belonged to the Omicron family, within which much of the variants' evolution took place.
 By 9 February 2023, the category had been renamed as "Omicron variants under monitoring."